 From Billings, MT, Laurie began her career as an artist in Los Angeles where she spent 12 years working for the entertainment industry as a scenic artist and muralist for television, theme park, theater and movie productions.
 She spent time as a member of the Walt Disney Imagineering team, lending her talents to many Disney theme park projects worldwide.
 She also did some set design, illustration, and matte paintings for several animated childrens’ movies.

-In the 1980’s Stevens returned to her native Montana, first to the mountains near the Scapegoat Wilderness and then to the ranch near Great Falls where she currently lives and works.
-Since that move years ago, her focus has transitioned from commercial mural work 20’ high, done in acrylic house paint, to her own art done in oils on a canvas 1/10 of that scale.
-Initially, it was quite a transition!
+In the early 1980’s Stevens returned to her native Montana, first to the mountains near the Scapegoat Wilderness and then to the ranch near Cascade where she lived and worked for 27 years.
+Since that move years ago, her artistic focus transitioned from commercial mural work possibly 30’ high done in acrylic house paint, to her own art done in oils on a canvas 1/10 of that scale.
+Initially, that was quite a transition!